e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_WINDOWS.md

 ---

 ### [B] acquire `HipparchiaGoServer.exe` and launch it
-1. You can build `HipparchiaGoServer.exe` yourself with the files in this repository.
-Or you can grab a pre-built binary.
+1. You can build `HipparchiaGoServer.exe` yourself with the files in this repository (https://github.com/e-gun/HipparchiaGoServer).
+Or you can grab a pre-built binary from the site pictured below.

 ![inst13](../gitimg/windows/16_getbinary.png)